-flight.
-On 15 December 2015, we conducted a verification experiment on the roof of Building 33 at NASA GSFC.
+The objective of the remote cosine receptor field experiment was to determine how the spectral irradiance measurements collected in a zenith position with the OrangeCan's 102° FOV could be useful for characterizing sky conditions during each flight.
+On 15 December 2015, we conducted a verification experiment on the roof of Building 33 at NASA Goddard Space Flight Center.
 The exact roof location was adjacent to the AERONET calibration site (aeronet.gsfc.nasa.gov, 38.99250°N, 76.83983W), and provided an unobstructed hemispherical IFOV.
 We used both spectrometers deployed during the airborne mission to coincidentally collect hemispherical-sky and OrangeCan-sky remote cosine receptor measurements mounted on level-tripods side by side at a temporal sampling frequency of one second.

-Given the known limitation that the OrangeCan remote cosine receptor optic could not receive the direct transmitted component of spectral irradiance at solar zenith angles lower than 51°, we wanted to mimic the solar illumination geometry and both direct and diffuse-sky conditions under plausible measurement scenarios during the airborne flights.
+Given the known limitation that the OrangeCan remote cosine receptor optic could not receive the directly transmitted component of spectral irradiance at solar zenith angles lower than 51°, we wanted to mimic the solar illumination geometry and both direct and diffuse-sky conditions under plausible measurement scenarios during the airborne flights.
 Thus, four hemispherical-sky illumination scenarios were evaluated: (1) direct clear-sky and diffuse clear-sky; (2) direct clear-sky and diffuse cloud-sky; (3) direct cloud-sky and diffuse clear-sky; and (4) direct cloud-sky and diffuse cloud-sky.
 Direct cloud-sky indicates when clouds are fully obstructing the direct path.
-Both hemispherical-sky and OrangeCan-sky remote cosine receptor, measurements were collected during the temporal window of 9am to 3pm (Eastern Standard local time).
-We monitored variable solar illumination conditions and periodically photographed direct and diffuse-sky scenes to complement remote cosine receptor, measurements.
-We selected hemispherical-sky and OrangeCan-sky remote cosine receptor, measurements for each illumination scenario described above.
+Both hemispherical-sky and OrangeCan-sky remote cosine receptor measurements were collected during the temporal window of 9am to 3pm (Eastern Standard local time).
+We monitored variable solar illumination conditions and periodically photographed direct and diffuse-sky scenes to complement remote cosine receptor measurements.
+We selected hemispherical-sky and OrangeCan-sky remote cosine receptor measurements for each illumination scenario described above.
 The raw counts were converted to spectral irradiance using calibration coefficients.

-The coincident (within one minute) hemispherical-sky and OrangeCan-sky remote cosine receptor, measurements accompanying each photographed scenario were summarized using averaging.
+The coincident (within one minute) hemispherical-sky and OrangeCan-sky remote cosine receptor measurements accompanying each photographed scenario were summarized using averaging.

-Our hemispherical-sky/OrangeCan-sky remote cosine receptor comparison shown in Figure 7 indicates that the OrangeCan-sky spectral irradiance measurements from airborne flights can be exploited to characterize diffuse sky conditions, whether clouds or clear-sky.
+Our hemispherical-sky/OrangeCan-sky remote cosine receptor comparison shown in Figure 6 indicates that the OrangeCan-sky spectral irradiance measurements from airborne flights can be exploited to characterize diffuse sky conditions, whether clouds or clear-sky.
 Our analysis of sky condition scenarios indicates that when clouds are passing above the zenith mounted OrangeCan; the remote cosine receptor spectral irradiance response increases appreciably when compared to the diffuse clear-sky response.
 Our interpretation of this spectral irradiance response is that clouds are diffusing light directly above (whether on ground or in-flight) where photons undergo multiple scattering within and between single and/or multi-layered cloud strata.
-In the absence of the directly transmitted component of spectral irradiance, the diffuse OrangeCan-sky response can be used only to characterize zenith sky conditions during each flight (Figure 8).
+In the absence of the directly transmitted component of spectral irradiance, the diffuse OrangeCan-sky response can be used only to characterize zenith sky conditions during each flight (Figure 7a and 7b).
 At a minimum, zenith measured sky conditions from the zenith viewing spectrometer during flight can inform appropriate selection of clear-sky airborne measurements from the nadir viewing spectrometer.